Affordable housing in Canada: Residential land use by-laws

 Research from the 2018 study showed that there is a "disconnect between evidence and public policy" in terms of urban planning based on promoting increased density and mixed-use zoning in cities like Toronto.
 An unintended negative consequence of these "quintessential tenets of good urban design, has been a decrease in affordable housing.
 The article showed that in mixed-use zones, high-income earners in sectors such as "management, business, technology, and health" experienced greater housing affordabilitythey spent a smaller percentage of their income on housing even with higher priced housing because their incomes had increased.
 Housing affordability worsened for those with occupations in manufacturing, trades and cultural and social services.
 Their incomes had either remained stagnant or decreased over time and/or housing costs had increased.
 While this study focused on Toronto, the findings would be similar in other major census metropolitan areas (CMAs) like Vancouver.

+Housing economists have cautioned against attributing housing unaffordability primarily to immigration levels.
+Following renewed political attention to record immigration rates amid the housing crisis, a January 2024 CBC News analysis found that economists and housing experts identified high interest rates, increasing construction costs, and municipal red tape slowing housing approvals as concurrent pressures on the housing market.
+David Hulchanski, a professor of housing and community development at the University of Toronto, questioned whether policy should require newcomers to settle only where housing supply exists, since immigrants are free to choose where they live.

+A February 2026 CMHC study, drawing on data from more than 400 municipalities, found that municipal land-use regulation was independently associated with higher home prices: a 10% increase in a city's regulatory restrictiveness was associated with an approximately 14% increase in house prices, after accounting for population, density, and growth.